The next time people are tempted to go swimming or take a shower while wearing contact lenses, Stacey Peoples wants them to remember her ordeal.

 When the doctor lifted the bandage, she cried.
 “It was a true miracle.
 I could see,” she recalled.

 Today, Peoples has normal vision with glasses and won’t go near contacts.
-Her story recently began receiving attention after her school profiled her ordeal on its website last month.
+Her story began receiving attention after her school recently profiled her ordeal on its website.

 She has two main messages to others: Don’t let water touch your contacts — it only takes one drop to get infected, she said.
 And consider signing up to be a cornea donor.